manasesjesus/c8y_microservice-nodejs/README.md

 $ zip mynode-microservice cumulocity.json image.tar
 ```

-The resulting *mynode-microservice.zip* file contains the microservice and it is ready to be uploaded to the Cumulocity platform.
+The resulting *mynode-microservice.zip* file contains the microservice and it is ready to be uploaded to the Cumulocity IoT platform.

 ### Deployment

-Deploy the microservice application (refer to [Adding own applications](https://cumulocity.com/guides/users-guide/administration/#a-name-adding-applications-a-adding-own-applications) in the Cumulocity's User guide) and subscribe it afterwards.
+Deploy the microservice application (refer to [Adding own applications](https://cumulocity.com/guides/users-guide/administration/#a-name-adding-applications-a-adding-own-applications) in the Cumulocity IoT's User guide) and subscribe it afterwards.
 It may take some minutes for the ZIP file to be uploaded.

 ### Execution